silvacms/documentation/source/extension/index.rst

 Creating an extension
 =====================

-You have two different ways to create a Silva extension:
+There are two different ways to create a Silva extension:

-1. As a standard Zope product,
+1. As a standard Zope product

-2. As an egg.
+2. As an egg

-After creating your extension there are two ways to declare it, and its objects in Silva:
+After creating an extension there are two ways to register it, and its components with Silva:

 1. ZCML (Zope Configuration Markup Language),

 2. Grok.
-Grok is sort of scanner which looks at your code and magically registers what is needed.
-If you want to use Grok, we recommend to use only Grok, and do not try to mix Grok with ZCML declaration.
+Grok is a kind of scanner which looks at your code and infers what needs to be registered and registers it.
+If you want to use Grok, we recommend to use only Grok, and to not try to mix Grok with ZCML declaration.

 .. note::